stevej763/photography-portfolio-frontend/README.md

 npm start
 ```

 Frontend for a photography portfolio project.
-This is currently a work in progress with stubbed photos until I get the backend API sorted.
+This is currently a work in progress, Backend API currently only running locally.

 ### Done: